-Sign up now for two weeks of coding fun!
+Sign up now for a summer of coding fun!

 Students will create programs on Scratch, Code Monkey, Codesters and Code.org.
 Scratch, Code.org and Lightbots are web-based programming sites where students can create their own sequenced programs, interactive stories, games, and animations.
 CodeMonkey provides practice coding with a real programming language to solve a variety of puzzles.
 Codesters provides authentic coding experience where students learn to code in Python.
 These programs help learners think creatively, reason systematically, and work collaboratively, all essential skills for life in the 21st century.

 Students will be able to create using Lego Education.
 Student will build battery operated pulley systems and more.
 Through Lego We Do 2, students create robots and code various actions on the iPad.
 Lastly, students will also code movements on Sphero Ball and Dash robots.